A proof of the Grothendieck-Serre conjecture on principal bundles over regular local rings containing infinite fields: Proof of Theorem

 \subsection{Gluing principal $\bG$-bundles}

 Recall that $U=\spec R$, where $R$ is the semi-local ring of finitely many closed points on an irreducible smooth affine variety over an infinite field $k$.
 Also, $\bG$ is a simple simply-connected group scheme over $U$, and $Y$ is a closed subscheme of $\P_U^1$ \'etale over $U$.
-We may and will assume that $Y\subset\A_U^1$ (otherwise, just change the coordinate on $\P_U^1$).
-Specifically for our context, we take $S=\A_U^1$, $T=Y$. \begin{lemma} If $(W',\pi',s')\in\Nneib(\A_U^1,Y)$, then $s'(Y)$ is a principal divisor in $W'$ and therefore $W'-s'(Y)$ is affine. \end{lemma} \begin{proof} Since $U$ is a regular semi-local ring, $Y$ is a principal divisor in $\A_U^1$.
-Thus $s'(Y)=(\pi')^{-1}(Y)$ is also a principal divisor in the affine scheme $W'$. \end{proof}
+We may assume that $Y\subset\A_U^1$ (otherwise, just change the coordinate on $\P_U^1$).
+We will apply the Henselization discussed above to $S=\A_U^1$, $T=Y$.
+Thus we have an affine scheme $Y^h$ with a projection $\pi^h:Y^h\to Y$ and a section $s^h:Y\to Y^h$.
+Set $\dot Y^h=Y^h-s(Y)$. \begin{lemma} If $(W,\pi,s)\in\Nneib(\A_U^1,Y)$, then $s(Y)$ is a principal divisor in $W$ and therefore $W-s(Y)$ is affine. \end{lemma} \begin{proof} Since $U$ is a regular semi-local ring, $Y$ is a principal divisor in $\A_U^1$.
+Thus $s(Y)=(\pi)^{-1}(Y)$ is also a principal divisor in the affine scheme $W$. \end{proof}

 Let us make a general remark.
 Let $\cF$ be a $\bG$-bundle over a $U$-scheme $T$.
 By definition, a trivialization of $\cF$ is a $\bG$-equivariant isomorphism $\bG\times_UT\to\cF$.
 Equivalently, it is a section of the projection $\cF\to T$.
 If $\phi$ is such a trivialization and $f:T'\to T$ is a $U$-morphism, we get a trivialization $f^*\phi$ of $f^*\cF$.
 Sometimes we denote this trivialization by $\phi|_{T'}$.
 We also sometimes call a trivialization of $f^*\cF$ \emph{a trivialization of $\cF$ on $T'$}.